2022 History Degree Guide

 Our society is built on thousands of years of history.
 Whether it is the countless wars fought, or the various cultural traditions, students will learn about past events and how they shape the present.

 Students who study history will learn to interpret the past by analyzing, gathering, and criticizing evidence and theories of past events.
 Students will learn about various cultures, acquire problem solving skills and see common patterns repeated throughout history.
 There are many different concentrations within this major.
 Some of these are European History, Asian History, Canadian History, American History, Military History, Public/Applied History, and History and Philosophy of Science and Technology.
 While all these majors concentrate on different regions or subjects, they will all include classes on European history, American society, Middle Eastern society and culture, and World history.

-The United States has 1,404 different schools where you can get a degree in history.
-Our 2021 Best Colleges for History ranking analyzes 313 of these schools to determine the best overall colleges for history students.
+There are 1,486 schools offering degrees in history in the United States.
+Our 2022 Best History Schools ranking analyzes 567 of these schools to determine the best overall colleges for history students.
 Continue reading to check out one of our many unbiased rankings of history programs later in this article.

 What Are The Requirements For a Degree in History